The Trilemma of Truth in Large Language Models: Method: sAwMIL

-Algorithms such as logistic regression, support vector machines, and mean-difference classifiers belong to the single-instance learning (SIL) family, where each instance in the data set is individually labeled.
-In contrast, multiple-instance learning (MIL) is a type of weakly supervised learning that operates on a set of labeled \textit{bags}~\cite{carbonneau2018multiple}.
-A bag, \(\boldsymbol{B}\), is a set of related instances (e.g., patches extracted from the same image or embeddings of individual words in a sentence).
-Each bag has an associated binary label,\footnote{For simplicity, we assume a binary label.} but the labels for individual instances within the bag remain unknown.
-A positive label (\(y=1\)) indicates that at least one instance in the bag \(\boldsymbol{B}\) belongs to the positive class.
-Thus, an MIL algorithm must identify the most influential instances contributing to the bag's label.
-These algorithms must consider the overall structure of the bag and simultaneously suppress irrelevant instances.
+Algorithms such as logistic regression, support vector machines, and mean-difference classifiers belong to the single-instance learning (SIL) family, where each instance in the dataset has an individual label.
+In contrast, multiple-instance learning is a type of weakly supervised learning that operates on a set of labeled \textit{bags}~\cite{carbonneau2018multiple}.
+A bag \(B\) contains a set of related instances (e.g., embeddings of individual words in a sentence).
+Each bag has an associated binary label, but the labels for individual instances within the bag often remain \textit{unknown}.
+A bag with a positive label (\(y=1\)) indicates that at least one instance in the bag \(B\) belongs to the positive class.
+Similarly, a negative label indicates that none of the instances in the bag \(B\) are positive.

-Certain SIL algorithms have MIL counterparts.
-For example, \citet{bunescu2007multiple} introduced sparse balanced MIL (\texttt{sbMIL}), an adaptation of linear support vector machines (SVM) .
-It is designed for cases where bags are sparse (i.e., only a few instances within a bag are important).
+Therefore, multiple-instance learning algorithms must consider the overall structure of the bag, suppress irrelevant instances, and simultaneously identify a few informative ones.
+Our proposed algorithm, \texttt{sAwMIL}, is an extension of the multiple-instance SVM proposed by~\citet{bunescu2007multiple}.

+\texttt{sAwMIL} is specifically designed for sparse bags: only a few instances carry a relevant signal.
+Likewise, it allows us to incorporate prior knowledge about which instances are likely to carry a relevant signal. \texttt{sAwMIL} has three training stages (we provide a detailed description of \texttt{sAwMIL} framework in~\Cref{supsec:sawmil} and~\Cref{alg:sawmil}):

-\texttt{sbMIL} has two training stages.
-In the first stage, it uses the MIL-modified SVM~\cite{bunescu2007multiple}, referred to as sparse MIL (\texttt{sMIL}, see Fig.~4 in~\cite{bunescu2007multiple}).
-In this stage, the objective is to identify the most important instances within positive bags, pushing all other instances and negative bags toward the opposite side of the separating hyperplane.
-Once the initial model is trained, it computes the distribution of scores assigned to each instance in all positive bags.
-Then, it computes the \(\eta\)-quantile. \(\eta\) is the \textit{balancing hyperparameter}.
-Instances scoring above the \(\eta\) threshold are marked as positive.
-In the second stage, it switches to the single-instance SVM.
-It works with individual samples, disregarding their original grouping into bags, and assigns them the labels determined during the first stage.
-We provide the pseudocode for \texttt{sbMIL} in the Alg.~\ref{alg:sawmil} (Steps 1-5).
+\textbf{Stage 1 (\texttt{MIL SVM})}: We start with the MIL-modified SVM that operates on the bags.
+The objective is to identify the most important instances within the positive bags, pushing all other instances and negative bags toward the opposite side of the separating hyperplane.\\ \textbf{Stage 2 (Relabeling)}: Using the fitted SVM from Stage 1, we identify the most informative instances across all positive bags.
+We compute the distribution of scores assigned to each instance across all positive bags, and assign a positive pseudo-label to instances scoring above the \(\eta\).
+The remaining instances are relabeled as negative.
+Note, \(\eta\) is the \textit{balancing hyperparameter} that encodes our prior assumption about the number of positive instances per bag.